citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 Optional:

 - `image_update_reboot_options` (Attributes) The options for how rebooting is performed for image update.
 When omitted, image update on the VDAs will be performed on next shutdown. (see [below for nested schema](#nestedatt--provisioning_scheme--openshift_machine_config--image_update_reboot_options))
+- `machine_profile` (String) The name of the virtual machine that will be used to identify the default value for the tags, virtual machine size, boot diagnostics and host cache property of OS disk.
 - `master_image_note` (String) The note for the master image.
 - `use_full_disk_clone_provisioning` (Boolean) Specify if virtual machines created from the provisioning scheme should be created using the dedicated full disk clone feature.
 Default is `false`.
 - `writeback_cache` (Attributes) Write-back Cache config.
 Leave this empty to disable Write-back Cache. (see [below for nested schema](#nestedatt--provisioning_scheme--openshift_machine_config--writeback_cache))